miracl/amcl/version3/swift/readme.txt

+NEW: 7/10/2018 classes replaced with structs, which are *much* faster (~50%).
+Who knew?

 Each supported primitive is implemented inside of its own swift namespace.

 So for example to support both ed25519 and the NIST P256 curves, one